 Under this view, “suffering in the flesh” refers to suffering for the will of God.
 Earlier Peter wrote, “It is better… that you suffer for doing what is right rather than for doing what is wrong” (1 Pet.
 3:17).
 This would imply that suffering in the flesh refers to choosing against succumbing to persecution.
 In that moment, we are ceasing from sin.

-We hold that this second option is more likely.
+We hold that this final option to be the most likely.